TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

 ::
   vasp_dmft [-n <number of cores>] -i <number of iterations>  -j <number of VASP iterations with fixed charge density> [-v <VASP version>] [-p <path to VASP directory>] [<dmft_script.py>]

        If the number of cores is not specified it is set to 1 by default.
+       Set the number of times the dmft solver is called with -i <number of iterations>

+       Set the number of VASP iteration with a fixed charge density update inbetween the dmft runs with -j <number of VASP iterations with fixed charge density>

+       Set the version of VASP by -v standard(default)/no_gamma_write to specify if VASP writes the GAMMA file or not.

+       If the path to VASP directory is not specified it must be provided by a variable VASP_DIR.

        <dmft_script.py> must provide an importable function 'dmft_cycle()'
        which is invoked once per DFT+DMFT iteration.
 If the script name is omitted the default name 'csc_dmft.py' is used.

-         If the path to VASP directory is not specified it must be provided by a variable VASP_DIR.

-         Set the version of VASP by -v standard(default)/no_gamma_write to specify if VASP writes the GAMMA file or not.

 which takes care of the process management.
 The user must, however, specify a path to VASP code and provide the DMFT Python-script.
 See for an example :ref:`NiO CSC tutorial<nio_csc>`.